Bahía Blanca: Culture and education

 The city is a developed one including cultural and educational aspects.
 It has a permanent Symphony Orchestra and a Company of Classical Ballet (Ballet del Sur) with an associate School of Classic Dances.

 For further education there are two tertiary institutes and two national universities.
 The first ones are Instituto Superior Juan XXIII, (probably linked to the future UNISAL (standing for Universidad Salesiana) of the Salesians) and Instituto Avanza (tertiary institute of humanities).
 National Universities are Facultad Regional Bahía Blanca Universidad Tecnológica Nacional, devoted mainly to exact sciences and intended for students who do have a job for making a living, with formal activities in the evening; and the Universidad Nacional del Sur (National University of the South), founded in January 1956.
 This last one has associated internationally known institutes of research in biological, biochemical and technological sciences such as INIBIB and Instituto de Oceanografia, among others.
 Both national universities are free of tuition fees for all students.
 Nobel laureate César Milstein was born and raised in Bahía Blanca.

-Initial and basic education depend on the Province of Buenos Aires although there is a locally elected Municipal Educational Counselor holding some degree of influence and supervision on both.
+Initial and basic education depend on the province of Buenos Aires although there is a locally elected Municipal Educational Counselor holding some degree of influence and supervision on both.
 The system was transformed about ten years ago through the Secretary of Education.
 What used to be a system with primary (mandatory) and secondary (non-mandatory) education before continuing university studies (the 'French model') became Basic General Education (mandatory) and Polimodal Education (the 'Spanish-Catalan model') although nowadays it is being reviewed and likely to be modified again.
 Free education is granted by the state although there are semi-private and private schools.

 There are reputed provincial Schools of Plastic Arts and Music, free of tuition fees.
 Foreign languages are taught at public schools at a rather basic level.
 However, there are local foreign language schools such as the Asociación Bahiense de Cultura Inglesa (English, also taught by many other institutions), the Alliance Française (French), the Dante Alighieri Society (Italian) and Goethe-Institut (German), all of them private although with a good number of students.
 Portuguese is also taught.
 There used to be a school of Basque language at "Unión Vasca" also named "Euzkadi" with a much smaller group of students.

-There are several Non-governmental organizations such as The International Red Cross, Rotary Clubs, Lions Clubs and multiple cultural and community associations, some of them intended to group descendants of immigrants promoting their respective culture, strengthening links between them and those already established with the Argentine society.